CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Use SD Connect default options to automatically encrypt and upload sensitive data for analysis with SD Desktop (limited to files <1GB);

-* Use the Crypt4GH application to encyrpt files and upload them using SD Connect (up to 100 GB);
+* Use the Crypt4GH application to encrypt files and upload them using SD Connect (up to 100 GB);

 * Encrypt, upload and download sensitive data for data transfer and storage;